demisto/content/Packs/CommonScripts/Scripts/StringSimilarity/README.md

-This automation calculates the similarity ratio between a Text and a list of strings and outputs a decimal value between 0.0 and 1.0 (1.0 if the sequences are identical, and 0.0 if they don't have anything in common).
+This automation calculates the similarity ratio between text and a list of strings and outputs a decimal value between 0.0 and 1.0 (1.0 if the sequences are identical, and 0.0 if they don't have anything in common).

 ## Script Data